Helmut Qualtinger

-Helmut Qualtinger ([ˈhɛlmuːt ˈkvaltɪŋɐ]; 8 October 1928 – 29 September 1986; alt. sp.: Helmuth Qualtinger; birthname: Helmut Gustav Friedrich Qualtinger) was an actor, writer, reciter and cabaret performer.
+Helmut Gustav Friedrich Qualtinger ([ˈhɛlmuːt ˈkvaltɪŋɐ]; 8 October 1928 – 29 September 1986; also spelled Helmuth Qualtinger) was an Austrian actor, cabaret performer, writer and reciter.

 Biography

-He was born Helmut Gustav Friedrich Qualtinger in Vienna, First Austrian Republic to a secondary education teacher and his wife, stemming from the bourgeoise class of the Bildungsbürgertum, his father being a follower of the German Nazi movement.
+Qualtinger was born in Vienna, First Austrian Republic, to a secondary education teacher and his wife, stemming from the bourgeois class of the Bildungsbürgertum, his father being a follower of the German Nazi movement.
 While at school Qualtinger's interest in literature and acting became obvious and he founded a youth theater as a pupil.
 Afterwards he initially studied medicine and literature, but quit university to become a newspaper reporter and film critic for local press, while beginning to write his own texts for cabaret performances and theater plays.
 Qualtinger continued as an actor at student theaters and revues and attended the Max Reinhardt Seminar as a guest student.